CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_07.md

 Choose it from the right-click menu of the note (or after selecting a range in the TIMING adjustment screen) to adjust vowel timing automatically to the beginning of the note.

-\* Consonants are moved the same amount as vowels (if it can't, use ratio to adjust it; if there's no space for it, pass).
+\* Consonants are moved the same amount as vowels (if it can't move, useing ratio to adjust instead; if there's no space for it, pass).

 \* Please use it as a supplement as the mechanical correction may lose its original good listening feel.